twilio/twilio-python/README.rst

 Getting Started
 ---------------

-Getting started with the Twilio API couldn’t be easier.
-Create a ``Client`` and you’re ready to go.
+Getting started with the Twilio API couldn't be easier.
+Create a ``Client`` and you're ready to go.

 API Credentials
 ~~~~~~~~~~~~~~~